AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

     ![Save the extension](../assets/images/idservice-save.png)

 That's it!
 You've added the ID Service.
-For more details on the advanced options, see the [configuration options documentation](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html).
+For more details on the  options, see the [configuration options documentation](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html).

 >[!NOTE] Each version of the ID Service extension comes with a specific version of VisitorAPI.js.
 You update the VisitorAPI.js version by updating the ID Service extension.